Friday, June 19, 2026

 Bimini Airport (from Bahamas Islands and Cays Realty)

-, again, you can easily smuggle drugs into the USA.
-This Cartel was also responsible for building the little airfield of Bimini, which firstly served for the Cartel's needs and now is used by fully loaded airplanes which let tourist masses on the island.
+In what concerns the sunken airplanes, most are drug planes, as Bimini was an important islet for the Medellín Cartel owing to the same reason as Bethell’s plan: the strategic location near the USA.
+This Cartel was also responsible for building the little airfield of Bimini, which firstly served for the Cartel's needs but that now is only used by fully loaded tourist airplanes.
 Nevertheless, the most remarkable remain of the drug business is a plane wreck, which some sources consider it belonged to Pablo Escobar.
 Yet, for the disappointment of skeptical people, this is probably not true.
+Escobar’s actual aircraft is stranded in the Exumas.

 The supposed "Pablo Escobar Plane" (from Shore Excursions Group)